microsoft/RoomAliveToolkit/README.md

 ## Run the Calibration

 Select Calibrate… Solve to begin the calibration process.
 Watch as a bunch of debug text and numbers scroll by.
 The final RMS error reported should hopefully be some value less than 1.0.

-If it is much more than that, then something has gone wrong: recall that the calibration currently does not work with flat scenes.
-Consider adding more complexity to the scene such as a chair or a box.
-Verify that the projector and cameras are overlapping by running the Kinect SDK Color Basics sample and seeing that the color camera sees most if not all of the projected image.
-You may need to try a few things.
+Keep in mind the "important" note above regarding non-flat projection surfaces!
+You will need to calibrate each projector against a non-flat surface first, to recover focal length and principal point, before any subsequent calibration against planar scenes.
+Also, note that the projector section in the .xml file features a "lockIntrinsics" field which when true, ensures that calibration leaves focal length and principal point unchanged during calibration.

 When the calibration solve is completed select File… Save.
 You are done with calibration.